 Since the above command will download a large set of objects including previous versions, if you want to limit the download size, you can set the downloaded version depth to 1.

-repo init -u https://android.googlesource.com/platform/manifest -b android-8.1.0_r33 –depth=1
+repo init -u https://android.googlesource.com/platform/manifest -b android-8.1.0_r33 --depth=1

 repo sync

-This command will perform the actual download operation all the necessary repositories and prepare the directory for further building.
+This command will perform the actual download operation for all the necessary repositories and prepare the directory for further building.

-We can now start building Android car emulator.
-Once again being a large project, it is better to set up a compiler cache so that the incremental builds are quite faster.
+We can now start the Android-based car infotainment platform development build process.
+Once again being a large project, it is better to set up a compiler cache so that incremental builds are much faster.

 export USE_CCACHE=1